vilya/LudumEngine/README.txt

 ===========

 There's lots!
 Here's what I'm thinking:
+- Unit tests
+- Documentation
+- Build script to generate a single minified file from all the src files.
 - Geometric data structures (quadtree, octree, BVH, kD-Tree).
 - Scene graph.
 - More intersection tests.